-The Director of the Unit (Professor Kirk Helliker) and Dr Sandra Bhatasara, who graduated with a PhD in 2015 from Rhodes and lectures in the Department of Sociology at the University of Zimbabwe, undertook research in May 2015 on the land occupations in Shamva District (Mashonaland Central Province since early 2015.
+The Director of the Unit (Professor Kirk Helliker) and Dr Sandra Bhatasara, who graduated with a PhD in 2015 from Rhodes and lectures in the Department of Sociology at the University of Zimbabwe, have been undertaking research on the land occupations (from the year 2000) in Mashonaland Central Province since early 2015.
 The research started in Shamva, and was continued in Bindura in 2017.
 Further research will be undertaken early next year.

 The land occupations, which took place on a nation-wide basis and led to the Zimbabwean government’s fast track land reform programme, remain under-researched despite the considerable number of studies undertaken on the fast track land reform programme.

 Two papers on the Shamva occupations were presented at workshops and conferences as follows:

 “Interrogating the Grand Narratives about Fast Track Land Occupations in Zimbabwe: the Case of Shamva District” presented at Unit for Humanities at Rhodes University (UHURU) Seminar, 12th August 2015.

 “A Commoning Perspective on the Fast Track Land Occupations in Shamva District, Zimbabwe” presented at Colloquium on “Class, Colonialism and the Commons: the case of Southern Africa”, Department of History, Rhodes University, 20th-21st August 2015.